princedan-123/aidDev/README.md

 The following are instructions on how to install and setup the app, the app rely on pyhton flask framework tools and all the necessary flask extentions including external dependencies or services.

-1. Get a free API key
+1. Get a free API key (Google cloud)

 2. Clone the repo